Skip to main content

 AGVs navigate performing different navigation technologies, for instance, using a laser navigation system to triangulate position and movement or following a magnetic tape on the floor.

-These old technologies need some kind of hardware in the working area to enable localization and navigation.
+These old technologies need some kind of hardware in the working area to enable localization and navigation of the robots.

 Autonomous Mobile Robots instead, do not need anything to navigate because they can, for example, identify and map the surrounding area.
 They “see” walls, columns, shelves... they can localize and navigate with this info.